yogeshagr/golang/gopl/gobook.md

   return b
 }
 ```
+Mutex guards the shared variables.
+By convention, the variables guarded by a
+mutex are declared immediately after the declaration of the mutex itself.

+The program above exemplifies a common concurrency pattern.
+A set of exported
+functions encapsulates one or more variables so that the only way to access the
+variables is through these functions.
+Each function acquires a mutex lock at the
+beginning and releases it at the end, thereby ensuring that the shared variables
+are not accessed concurrently.
+This arrangement of functions, mutex lock, and
+variables is called a monitor.

 - Concurrency problems can be avoided by the consistent use of simple,
 established patterns.
 Where possible, confine variables to a single goroutine;